(609) 698-8561

 The windows of saint stephen's

-The windows along the side aisles of the Church present an expanse of glass 55 feet long and is divided into 23 windows.
-The artist’s conception is of twenty 23 separate windows, each with a border and a shield bearing a symbol with a religious motif.
-The total of 46 designs include the apostles, other Saints, the seasons of the Church year and the seven Sacraments of the Episcopal Church.
+The windows lining the side aisles of Saint Stephen’s Church span an impressive 55 feet, divided into 23 individual sections.
+Each window is conceived as a distinct piece, bordered and adorned with a shield that features a symbol reflecting a religious motif.
+Across the entire installation, there are 46 unique designs, which include representations of the apostles, various Saints, the seasons marking the Church year, and the seven Sacraments of the Episcopal Church.

-The glass itself was hand-blown in England, Germany, France and the United states.
-It is cut and leaded without the benefit of paint.
-The design of the shield, however, is painted on, then the glass is fired to a high degree of heat, baking the color into the glass permanently.
-This is true “stained glass.”
+The glass used in the windows was hand-blown in England, Germany, France, and the United States.
+Each piece is cut and leaded without the use of paint, except for the shield designs, which are painted and then fired at a high temperature.
+This process permanently bakes the color into the glass, resulting in true stained glass.

-The predominating color is red, representing God’s love for man and the blood of the martyred Saints.
-The colors above the red are sky colors, light pastels, blues and whites and the reds of sunrise and sunset, of storms and rainbows.
-The colors below are earth colors, darker blues and greens, oranges and yellows, water and earth.
+Red is the dominant color throughout the windows, symbolizing God’s love for humanity and the blood of the martyred Saints.
+Above the red bands, the colors shift to sky tones—soft pastels, blues, whites, and the various reds seen at sunrise and sunset, as well as those of storms and rainbows.
+The colors below the red are earth tones, comprised of deeper blues, greens, oranges, and yellows, representing water and earth.

-Purple stands for royalty, green for spring and triumph of live over death, blue for heavenly love, white for innocence of soul, yellow and orange for the warmth of the sun.
+Each color holds a specific meaning: purple signifies royalty, green represents spring and the triumph of life over death, blue conveys heavenly love, white reflects the innocence of the soul, and yellow and orange evoke the warmth of the sun.

 Window No. 1—St. Stephen